johnbayko/hicp/docs/hicp.rst

 component: <keyword>
   Identifies the type of GUI component being added.
 The types are:

-  "panel"
-    A component which contains and lays out other components based on their "size" and "position" attributes.

   "window"
     A window.
 Windows act like a panel component, but typically are moveable, have a title bar, and can contain a menu bar.
 Some